-59 Third, the Higgs boson itself gives us a new experimental approach.
-Within the Standard Model, all properties 60 of the Higgs boson are precisely predicted from the value of the Higgs mass.
-But, as soon as we step outside 61 the Standard Model, the properties of the Higgs boson are hardly constrained by theory.
-It is compelling to 62 tug on this particle until the Standard Model breaks.
-We need to apply to the Higgs boson the same scrutiny 63 that we have applied in previous decades to hadron structure, heavy quark system, the W and Z bosons, 64 and top quark.
+- Third, the Higgs boson itself gives us a new experimental approach.
+As soon as we step outside the Standard Model, the properties of the Higgs boson are hardly constrained by theory.
+It is compelling to tug on this particle until the Standard Model breaks.
+We need to apply to the Higgs boson the same scrutiny that we have applied in previous decades to hadron structure, heavy quark system, the W and Z bosons, and top quark.
 Each study was done at the Energy Frontier machines of its day.
-This fruitful experimental 65 approach has acquired a new, promising target.

-For exploration of the unknown regions outside the Standard Model, we are encouraged that very powerful, 66 experimental tools will be put into play.
-In the next ten years, the LHC at CERN is expected to almost 67 double its energy and to increase the size of its total event sample from the current 20 fb^{-1} to 400 fb^{-1} .
-68 This new capability will put to the test many models that predict new physics beyond the Standard Model 69 and address the unexplained phenomena listed earlier in this section.
-In the decade after that, the LHC 70 should increase its data set by a further factor, up to 3000 fb^{-1} .
-Lepton colliders and higher energy hadron 71 colliders are now receiving serious consideration for construction.
-The mysteries associated with the Higgs 72 boson call for new particles and forces at the TeV energy scale or the attometer distance scale.
-We now have 73 before us capabilities for a thorough exploration of this region of masses and distances.
-This is a compelling 74 program; the purpose of this report is to describe it in detail.
-75 arguments motivate.
-Section 1.3 describes the organization of the Energy Frontier study.
-In Sections 1.4- 78 1.9, we review in a more specific way the physics issues of collider experiments at the TeV energy scale.
-We 79 consider in turn the prospects for exploration of new physics through studies of the Higgs boson, the W and 80 Z bosons, Quantum Chromodynamics (QCD), the top quark, and searches for and study of new particles.
-81 We present the questions that need to be answered and the methodologies to attack these questions.
-In 82 Sections 1.10, we present the capabilities of current and proposed colliders in relation to these physics goals.
-83 Finally, in Section 1.11, we trace out the implications of two possible scenarios for the discovery of new 84 physics at the LHC.
-This gives an orthogonal way of appreciating the contributions that might be made by 85
+This fruitful experimental approach has acquired a new, promising target. - For exploration of the unknown regions outside the Standard Model, we are encouraged that very powerful, 61 experimental tools will be put into play.
+In the next ten years, the LHC at CERN is expected to almost 62 double its energy and to increase the size of its event sample by a factor of twenty.
+This new capability 63 will put to the test many models that predict new physics beyond the Standard Model and address the 64 unexplained phenomena listed earlier in this section.
+In the decade after that, the LHC should increase its 65 data set by a further factor of ten.
+Lepton colliders and higher energy hadron colliders are now receiving 66 serious consideration for construction.
+The mysteries associated with the Higgs boson call for new particles 67 and forces at the TeV energy scale or the attometer distance scale.
+Now we have before us capabilities for 68 a thorough exploration of this region of masses and distances.
+This is a compelling program; the purpose of 69 this report is to describe it in detail.
+70

-The structure of this summary report is as follows: In Section 1.2, we present the arguments for new fundamental interactions at the TeV energy scale and the experimental program at colliders that these

-86 proposed accelerators.
-Section 1.12 gives our conclusions.
+The structure of this summary report is as follows: In Section 2, we present the arguments for new fundamental interactions at the TeV energy scale and the experimental program at colliders that these arguments motivate.
+In Sections 3-8, we review in a more specific way the physics issues of collider experiments at the TeV energy scale.
+We consider in turn the prospects for exploration of new physics through studies of the Higgs boson, the W and Z bosons, Quantum Chromodynamics (QCD), the top quark, and searches for and study of new particles.
+We present the questions that need to be answered and the methodologies to attack these questions.
+In Section 9, we present the capabilities of current and proposed colliders in relation to these physics goals.
+Section 10 gives our conclusions.

-87 1.2 Importance of the TeV Scale
+1.2 Importance of the TeV Scale